CZ-NIC/dns-probe/doc/Configuration.rst

 format implementation used by DNS Probe compresses only selected parts of the file, and there is no ``.gz``.

-concurrent-connections
-^^^^^^^^^^^^^^^^^^^^^^

-:data node: ``/cznic-dns-probe:dns-probe/tcp-table/concurrent-connections``
-:default: 131072

-The value of this parameter must be a power of 2.
-It specifies the maximum number of TCP connections that DNS Probe can handle at any given time, which in turn affects the size of in-memory data structures allocated for keeping the status of TCP connections.

-The default value of 131072 (2^17) was determined experimentally – it takes into account the default value for :ref:`max-transactions` and the current common ratio of DNS traffic over UDP and TCP.
-It is recommended to adjust this parameter to actual traffic circumstances in order to optimize memory consumption.

 .. _max-transactions:

 max-transactions